 • Women wrestling per week: 4.5 (2025 final number: 6.44)

-After years of running laps around everyone NXT has finally started to fall back to the pack.
-I think that’s largely because several the women who enabled them to work more matches on TV last year – Roxanne Perez, Giulia, Stephanie Vaquer, and Jordynne Grace – are now on the main roster, with Sol Ruca looking like she’s being prepped to move up soon also.
+After years of running laps around everyone NXT started off slowly in January.
+I think that’s largely because several of the women who enabled them to work more matches on TV last year – Roxanne Perez, Giulia, Stephanie Vaquer, and Jordynne Grace – are now on the main roster, with Sol Ruca looking like she’s being prepped to move up soon also.
 They also appear to be figuring out just how to center things around recent arrivals like Kendall Grey and Blake Monroe.
 Once things settle and they’re ready to roll then maybe it’ll pick up.
 2025 may very well have been the crescendo to what was building since NXT 2.0 – the new women brought in between 2022 and 2023 had enough experience to work longer, and then you sprinkle some vets and main roster talent and you had the perfect storm to max out on everything.
-On one positive note the average match time is up so all is not lost.
-But right now it’s looking like a bit of a rebuilding year.
+The other new thing is the Speed Championship – on the one hand it gives more of the women a thing to compete for but the designed short match times means the time per match average is going to come down.
+So right now it’s looking like a bit of a rebuilding year, and maybe things will get back to where they usually are on the back end.

 Dynamite